 In addition to science, technology, engineering, and math, STEM education focuses on how the four pillars are interconnected.
 It involves the application of information and growing problem-solving, observational, and exploratory skills.

 The addition of art to STEM education, growing the acronym to STEAM, first championed by John Maeda, artist, author, and former president of Rhode Island School of Art and Design, makes science, technology, engineering, and math experiments more entertaining and approachable.
 That’s just one reason why art was added to STEM education.
-Here are six more:
+Inspired by an article by Madeleine Burry from NY Metro Parents, here are six more: